Profile

 1966 First visit to the United States and Canada.
 Received the Honorary Citizenship of New Orleans.

-1970 Appeared at New Suntory 5, a Jazz pub in Osaka in celebration of the opening.
+1970 Appeared at New Suntory 5, a Jazz pub in Osaka in celebration of its opening.

 Began to appear regularly at New Suntory 5 every Saturday.
 Keep playing there still now.